 Every day, more and more developers are using WordPress to build something innovative.
 Our beloved CMS can be used to satisfy user requirements, as well as for creating SaaS applications.

 WordPress is excellent for a SaaS that focuses on content, user management, and extensible features or payment options.
-Since currently WordPress powers over 34% of the Internet, its scalability and security are more than verified.
+WordPress’ scalability and security are more than verified.
 The CMS allows countless 3rd party integrations, broader adoption, and support to frequently used platforms.